downshift-js/downshift/README.md

 developer needs to add more stateful logic to it, however, as each of the variations differ in terms of design patterns.

-A set of React Hooks are about to be available as part of Downshift.
+In the effort to provide out of the box solutions for each variation, a set of React Hooks are about to be available as part of Downshift.
+Each hook will handle a specific dropdown variation and be named accordingly: `useSelect`, `useAutocomplete`, etc.

 You can check the progress in the [hooks page][hooks-readme] and contribute!
-If you have a custom `<select>` dropdown and want it to be functional and accessible, jump directly to [useSelect][useselect-readme].
+If you have a custom `<select>` dropdown and want it to be functional and accessible, jump directly to the already implemented [useSelect][useselect-readme].

 ## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 - [Installation](#installation)
 - [Usage](#usage)